ADHD and Time

 Use Real clocks everywhere.

 It is essential to get a sense of time during your day.
-Using analog clocks rather than digital ones can help you see the passge of time better.
-This can also help your children learn time better if you have children with ADHD.
+Using analog clocks rather than digital ones can help you see the passage of time better.
+This can also help your children learn time better if you have children with ADHD!

 Work hard to use your mind to remind you about your past experiences.

-Keep a journal where you writedown your experiences to remember them.
-Ari Tuckman, therapist, and ADHD coach, suggests that remembering past experiences and bringing them into the future can help you get that feeling into the present.
+Keep a journal where you write down your experiences to remember them.
+Ari Tuckman, therapist and ADHD coach suggests that remembering and bringing past experiences into the future can help you get that feeling into the present.

-Russ Barkley says its hard for people with ADHD to … “work back to look ahead to get ready for what’s comin up” and also, “By the time you feel it, it’s too late.”
+Russ Barkley says it’s hard for people with ADHD to “work back to look ahead to get ready for what’s coming up” and “By the time you feel it, it’s too late.”

 This is a skill to work at.